Data Snapshots Are the Beginning of Something Big

 Levers for Advancement

-Many training teams move beyond the Insight stage by deploying a unified learning tech solution - an ecosystem or platform approach that connects learning infrastructure to business systems.
+Many training teams move beyond the Insight stage by deploying a training operations platform - an infrastructure or platform approach that connects learning infrastructure to business systems.

-Training management systems offer robust configurability, native and custom integrations, and an open API to prioritize operational agility and data-driven analytics.
+Training operations systems offer highly configurable, native and custom integrations, and an open API to prioritize operational agility and data-driven analytics.

 Data Maturity Stage 3: Training Intelligence for Business Decisions